I'm near retirement - what are my options?

 - Changes to the planned increase in State Pension age

 The age you can claim your State Pension will be determined by when you were born.
-You can find out exactly when you will be able to claim your State Pension by using the State Pension calculator:
+You can find out exactly when you can claim your State Pension by using the State Pension calculator:

 What are my options?